navit/GUI-for-The-Project-Generator/README.md

 GUI-for-The-Project-Generator
 =============================

-GUI for The Project Generator (openFrameworks)
+This is my small contribution to the wonderful Project Generator in openFrameworks.